Property Tax Lab

 Transaction volumes

-Transaction volumes alone would support modelling for mainstream residential properties.
-But an AVM also needs property attributes; size, type, condition, and tenure; linked to each address, and this data is where England falls short.
+Transaction volumes would support modelling for mainstream properties.
+But an AVM also needs property attributes; size, type, condition, tenure; linked to each address.
+This is where England falls short.
 The feasibility question is less about sale prices and more about whether a reliable attribute dataset can be assembled.

 Data availability